 K. Vacation and Sick Leave - The College's policy is to record the cost of vacation leave when earned.
-The policy provides for a maximum accumulation of unused vacation leave of 30 days which can be carried forward each July 1st or for which an employee can be paid upon termination of employment.
-Also, any accumulated vacation leave in excess of 30 days at year-end is converted to sick leave.
+The policy provides for a maximum accumulation of unused vacation leave of 15 days which can be carried forward each July 1st or for which an employee can be paid upon termination of employment.
+Also, any accumulated vacation leave in excess of 15 days at June 30 is converted to sick leave.